kaem-e/adventofcode/readme.md

-aoc's by year in branches fr
+Advent of code 2022. solutions by day in individual folders fr